 So you live in the colonies and the CWCG doesn’t have a Living Memories project near you.
 Do it anyway, Every…

 W Moss, nearly forgot, W. Moss one of the least, we forget them.
 People like old Moss make us uncomfortable.
 We want them to go away, not be there.
 We fidget shuffle away.
-The others we can tell there story.
-Its carved in stone in front of us.
+The others we can tell their story.
+It’s carved in stone in front of us.
 We can wave our arms and point to the mass-graves.
 The endless rows of war graves, stand quietly for two minutes as a mark of respect, or because everyone else is doing it.
 Dwell on the reality of war.
 But it is not there, that is not the reality of war.
 W. Moss is.

 Others you can tell their story.
 Were they heroes or villains.
 What they did before the war.
 But not W. Moss.